manvirheer/manvirheer-portfolio/docs/Routing.md

 ## Route Specifications

 ### Home Page (`/`)

-- Primary landing page
+- Primary landing page.
-- Minimalist design featuring typography-focused introduction
+- Minimalist design featuring a typography-focused introduction.
-- Potentially featuring a large name display similar to the Harry Atkins site
+- Potentially featuring a large name display, similar to the Harry Atkins site.
-- Brief introduction
+- Includes a brief introductory section.

 ### Information Page (`/information`)

-- Personal details and background
+- Contains personal details and background information.
-- Contact form for professional inquiries
+- Features a contact form for professional inquiries.
-- Location and availability information
+- Provides location and availability information.
-- Design philosophy or personal manifesto
+- May include a design philosophy or personal manifesto.

 ### Projects Page (`/projects`)

-- Grid layout of portfolio projects
+- Displays a grid layout of portfolio projects.
-- Each project will have:
+- Each project item will include:
-  - Thumbnail image
+    - A thumbnail image.
-  - Project title
+    - The project title.
-  - Brief description
+    - A brief description.
-  - Technology/tools used
+    - The technologies or tools used.

 ### Project Detail Page (`/projects/[slug]`)

-- Dynamic route for individual project pages
+- Serves as a dynamic route for individual project pages.
-- In-depth case study format
+- Will follow an in-depth case study format.
-- Process documentation
+- Includes process documentation.
-- Images and potentially videos
+- Features images and potentially videos.
-- Outcomes and learnings
+- Outlines outcomes and learnings from the project.

 ### Timeline Page (`/timeline`) - *Future Implementation*

-- Horizontal scrolling timeline
+- Will feature a horizontal scrolling timeline.
-- Professional and educational milestones
+- Will showcase professional and educational milestones.
-- Potentially interactive elements
+- May include interactive elements.
-- Visual representation of career progression
+- Aims to provide a visual representation of career progression.

 ### Writings Page (`/writings`) - *Future Implementation*

-- Blog-style layout for articles
+- Will have a blog-style layout for articles.
-- Categories or tags for content organization
+- Will include categories or tags for content organization.
-- Date published information
+- Will display the date each article was published.
-- Reading time estimates
+- May provide reading time estimates.

 ### Writing Detail Page (`/writings/[slug]`) - *Future Implementation*

-- Dynamic route for individual blog posts
+- Will be a dynamic route for individual blog posts.
-- Rich text formatting
+- Will support rich text formatting.
-- Code snippets (if technical)
+- Will allow for the inclusion of code snippets (if the post is technical).
-- Related articles
+- May suggest related articles.